 If PCL is engineering packaging for a gamma sterilized product, we run feasibility testing on multiple material and packaging configurations to confirm the integrity and optimal performance.
 Regardless of who is handling your packaging engineering, it pays to have these tests built into your timeline from an ISO 17025 accredited lab.
 A combined schedule of gamma irradiation testing with integrity testing gives the benefit of detailed material performance data for physical characteristics and sterile barrier integrity.
 If a negative event occurs, you’ve contained it at testing phase before putting your product at risk.
 Other beneficial tests include visual inspection, Bubble Leak (ASTM F2096) and Peel Test (ASTM F88).

-For anyone who’d like to take a deeper dive, we’ve included a couple additional resources here
+For anyone who’d like to take a deeper dive into this sterilization technology, we’ve included a couple additional resources here

 Refer to AAMI TIR 17 to learn more about the compatibility of materials subjected to sterilization.